hekte/ImageAI/README.md

 ## Solution

-After some research I have opted to purchase a personal network attached storage (NAS) device to store my photos.
+In the process of moving tens of thousands of photos from an expensive cloud platform I couldn't find an off the shelf tool which could assist the way I wanted.
+After some research I opted to purchase a personal network attached storage (NAS) device to store my photos.
 I have found that the [Synology](https://www.synology.com/) NAS devices are easy to use and have a great user interface.

-In the process of renaming, sorting, deduplicating and moving tens of thousands of photos from a cloud platform I couldn't find an off the shelf tool which could assist the way I wanted.
+This device includes the [Synology Photos](https://www.synology.com/en-global/dsm/feature/photos) application which has some very useful features which results in total control and privacy for all my images.

+The challenge remains how to rename, sort and deduplicate thousands of photos.
+I have opted to use a [Python](https://www.python.org) script to automate this process.
+Like many people I have photos from multiple devices over many years, digital cameras, social media, and mobile phones.
+The script will sort the photos into folders based on the date they were taken.
+It will also rename the photos to a standard format.

+## Artifical Intelligence

 To begin I asked ChatGPT the following;